GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

     *via the terminal*
     * Clone this repo
-    * Create a new repo in GEM
+    * Create a new repo on GitHub in GEM organisation
-    * Clone the new repo to your machine
+    * Make a new folder on your machine
-    * Copy the files over, commit and push
+    * Copy the files over from your cloned version of this repo, into the new folder
+    * Make a new folder on your machine
+    * Run:
+    ```
+        git remote add origin https://github.com/GlobalEnergyMonitor/[NEW-GIT-REPO].git
+        git branch -M main
+        git push -u origin main
+    ```
     * Proceed to work with the new repo, make new branches or any changes you like

-2. Create a new instance on Heroku
+1. Create a new instance on Heroku
    * Create a new app
    * Connect to GitHub
      * Enter the name of your new repo